 As a teacher of history, I personally lacked enthusiasm for the repetitious teaching about the virtues and venalities of English kings and queens, a Civil War that had little of lasting significance for the people, an Industrial Revolution that enslaved millions but praised industrial and commercial development, the rise of and fall of Nazism that, nevertheless, consolidated the place of other dictatorial political and economic systems.

-There is no doubt that, as well as the horrors committed by military might in the sub-continent, the British did many worthwhile things in India, for example, the Indian railway and the rule of law.
+There is no doubt that, as well as the horrors committed by military might in the sub-continent, the British did many worthwhile things in the sub-continent, e.g., the Indian railway and the rule of law.
 What is needed is a critical appraisal of the overall effects of the British Empire in India and for this to be a compulsory component of the teaching of history in, most appropriately, the later years of secondary education in the UK.

-So, the task is not that of the apologetic – by David Cameron or anyone else, but is one of enlightenement through education.
+So, the task is not that of the apologetic – by David Cameron, or anyone else – but is one of enlightenment through education.
 Not the kind of education that the current Minister for Education, Michael Gove, seems to be misguidedly in favour of, that is, “give ’em the facts”.
 What is needed is more than factual information.
-There needs to be genuine education, that is, critical analysis, evaluation and application.
+There needs to be genuine educational purpose, that is, critical analysis, evaluation, and application.

 A Jewish rabbi, to whom the birth of Christianity is wrongly attributed (but that is another story), is reported to have once said, “Know the truth and the truth will set you free.”
-When we know the truth behind the facts of the British Empire, then perhaps we can be freed from the bad conscience, indeed, the “false consciousness”, that offers only a simple apology for the reality of empire and turn our horizons more towards reinvigorating our efforts to further reconstruct, rejuvenate, integrate and enhance the lives of those nations, communities and individuals affected by it.
+When we know the truth behind the facts of the British Empire, then perhaps we can be freed from the bad conscience, indeed, the “false consciousness”, that offers only a simple apology for the reality of empire.
+Only then can we and turn our horizons more towards recommissioning our efforts to further reconstruct, rejuvenate, reshape, and reintegrate, in order to enhance the lives of those individuals, communities, and nations affected by it.

 This is more than the giving of international aid; it is the changing of hearts and minds and a re-examination of British institutions.